justinlecorre/Cohort-Analysis/README.md

 This is evident as reading the chart diagonally allows you to compare how all the cohorts behaved in a specific month.
 - As such, when looking at the highlighted area, retention occurred the most during November for most cohorts.
-- An increase in retention during this period can be associated with events such as Black Friday and the Christmas season.
+- An increase in retention during this period can potentially be associated with events such as Black Friday and the Christmas season.

 # Action